-Dealing with these risks and uncertainties poses serious policy challenges to Governments across the globe.
-All risks are cross-border and are, by and large, interdependent.
-Macroeconomic policies in most developed countries shifted during 2010 and early 2011 towards a combination of monetary accommodation and fiscal austerity, while many developing countries have shifted to monetary tightening accompanied by relatively accommodative fiscal stances.
+- 41. Dealing with these risks and uncertainties poses serious policy challenges to Governments across the globe.
+All risks are cross-border and are by and large interdependent.
+The macroeconomic policies in most developed countries have shifted during 2010 and early 2011 towards a combination of monetary accommodation and fiscal austerity, while many developing countries have shifted to monetary tightening accompanied with relatively accommodative fiscal stances.
 In the outlook for the rest of 2011 and for 2012, more and more countries are expected to further unwind both monetary and fiscal support measures.
-Challenges differ across countries, warranting different policy stances, but-as indicated-current national policy stances are far from adequate to address the risks to the global economy and, instead may exacerbate them.
-In order to make the global economic recovery more robust, balanced and sustainable, the five policy directions discussed in the World Economic Situation and Prospects 2011 still apply.

-First, developed countries, in particular, should be cautious not to embark prematurely on fiscal austerity policies given the still fragile state of the recovery and prevailing high levels of unemployment.
+Challenges differ across countries, warranting different policy stances, but, as indicated, present national policy stances are far from satisfactory to address the risks to the global economy and may well exacerbate those risks.
+In order to make the global economic recovery more robust, balanced and sustainable, the five policy directions discussed at some length in the World Economic Situation and Prospects 2011 still apply. - 42.
+First, developed countries in particular should be cautious not to embark prematurely in fiscal austerity policies given the still fragile state of the recovery and prevailing high levels of unemployment.
 Several still possess ample fiscal space for additional stimulus in the short run.
-Credible fiscal consolidation plans should focus on public debt sustainability in the medium term.
-Such action should be adequately coordinated among the major economies to ensure reinvigorating global growth that will also provide external demand for those economies which have exhausted their fiscal space.
-Absent new net fiscal stimulus and faster recovery of bank lending to the private sector, growth is likely to remain anaemic in many countries in the foreseeable future.
-For a number of developing countries the challenge is to avoid that rising food and commodity prices and exchange rate appreciation caused by surging capital inflows will not undermine growth and lead their economies into another boom-bust cycle.
-Fiscal and, more broadly, macroeconomic policies will need to be part of a transparent countercyclical framework which also needs to include macro-prudential financial and capital controls to mitigate the impact of volatile capital inflows.
-Strengthened social policies would need to offer sufficient income protection for the poor and vulnerable against higher food and energy prices.
+Credible fiscal consolidation plans should focus on public debt sustainability in the medium run.
+Such action should be adequately coordinated among the major economies to ensure a reinvigoration of global growth that will also provide external demand for those economies which have exhausted their fiscal space.
+Absent a new net fiscal stimulus and faster recovery of bank lending to the private sector, growth is likely to remain anaemic in many countries in the foreseeable future.
+For many developing countries, the challenge is to avoid that rising food and commodity prices and exchange rate appreciation caused by surging capital inflows will not erode growth and lead their economies into another boom-bust cycle.
+Fiscal and, more broadly, macroeconomic policies will need to be embedded in a transparent countercyclical framework within which also macroprudential financial and capital controls can be effective instruments to mitigate the impact of volatile capital inflows.
+Strengthened social policies would need to offer sufficient income protection to the poor and vulnerable against higher food and energy prices.